talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

     - Initialised it to SolverConfiguration.cfg, changed Termination.Class to MPPTerminationCondition, and added Termination.MinPerturbances attribute and set the value to 0 -> ideally we don't want any changes to be made to existing variables (course requests), and the solver will focus on minimising the number of perturbances
+- However the solver is still not minimising the number of perturbances
+    - See 11. in ../Readme.md - "Trying to fix perturbations problem" - for more details on changes I played around with in the config file to try and remove perturbations
 <br>

 ### Solutions explanations